One-game playoff: Association football

 A one-game playoff is at least theoretically possible in association football league competitions, where two teams competing for a significant prize are tied in all tie-breaking criteria.
 Most association football leagues only consider points, then goal difference and then goals scored when determining final standing.
 A few leagues also consider such criteria as head-to-head records, but this is not the norm.
 One-game playoffs are typically held in a neutral venue, often a national stadium especially for playoffs involving teams with large fanbases.
 The games are not counted in the regular season tables.

 Historically, a drawn one-game playoff would often result in a replay a few days later, although there have been occasions (such as in Scotland in 1891) where a draw resulted in the participants being declared joint champions.
 Today, most league competitions will use extra time and/or a penalty shootout to settle drawn one-game playoffs if needed.

 For example, the Premier League announced that there would be a one-game playoff for third place between Arsenal and Chelsea if the two teams had finished exactly level at the end of the 2012–13 season.
 This would have been necessary because third place conferred automatic qualification for the group stage of the 2013–14 UEFA Champions League, whereas fourth place only led to a place in the final qualifying round of that competition.
 Before tiebreak rules such as goal difference were utilised, the Scottish league championships in 1891 and 1905 were determined by one game playoffs.

-Until the 2004–05 season, the Italian Serie A had a one-game playoff called Spareggio, to determine the league champion if teams were tied in points at the end of the season.
+Until the 2004–05 season, the Italian Serie A had a one-game playoff called Spareggio, to determine the league champion if teams were tied in points at the end of the season, and also for the relegation.
+As of the 2022-23 season, Serie A has recovered the one-game playoff to decide the champion and relegation, and the one-game is without extra time, it goes straight to a penalty shoot-out.

 Another example of a one-game playoff in association football would be a 2010 FIFA World Cup qualifying football match between Algeria and Egypt.